A film about Latvia in business we like

 Riga according to Radisson Blu and Baltic sponsor.

-Radisson Blu International Magazine from Dublin comments the opinion of Daniel Janetschek (B2BALTIC) about Riga for business travelers and movers.
+Radisson Blu International Magazine from Dublin comments the opinion of Janetschek (B2BALTIC) about Riga for business travelers and movers.
 Read here the complete interview.

 Recommended Hotels in Riga to stay